pskalbhav1/pskalbhav1/README.md

 🌱 I’m currently learning MERN Stack and Cloud Computing.

 👯 I’m looking to collaborate on projects in the fields of **Machine Learning** mainly *Image Processing (OpenCV), Natural Language Processing(NLP) and Deep Learning*.
 I'm also up for basic **full stack development** projects that can help me hone my skills.
+I'm always ready to take part in hackathons.

 ## 🛠 &nbsp;Tech Stacks
 -